mlitwin/goeuler/docs/arith.md

 func HistogramOfDigits(n []int64, b int64) []int64
 ```

-Count digits in a slice
+### Count digits in a slice

+Deprecated: Do it by self

 ## func IntSolveQuadradic